Passions & Inspiration

-Andrew Wyeth invaded my inner spaces more than any other artist.
+Andrew Wyeth invaded my inner spaces more than any other painter.
 After seeing Christina’s World at the MoMA in New York in the 1970s, I was captured by some wordless inner yearning or wistfulness.
 On an Aer Lingus crew stopover in Boston I first drove through the Maine countryside near Cushing looking for Christina Olson’s crumbling house.
 Finding it before it became better known had the quality of a spiritual pilgrimage about it, and I completed several small studies of the bone-dry structure (right).

 The Presence of Absence

 For Wyeth the landscape was infused with memories and presences, perhaps even a certain witchcraft; for me it reflects both the human condition and the creative hand of a cosmic Mind.
 My father was a pantheist, a member of Madame Blavatsky's theosophical society.
 I am not; nature is created art.
-I think my primary emotion is a sort of solitude in timelessness, an experience of time suspended for a measureless moment, a glimpse of ‘the presence of absence’ (to borrow from Plato).
+I think my primary emotion is a sort of solitude in timelessness, an experience of time suspended for a measureless moment, a glimpse of ‘the presence of absence’.
 It is not nostalgia for a lost past, nor some innate memory of Platonic Ideals, but a wistful longing for the coming renewal of all things, a cosmic reordering of heaven and earth.

 In some way we are comprised of all our experiences and encounters and passions, like an Irish stew.
 If there is any deposit of the skills and insights of the many artists I have had the pleasure to encounter, I will be well satisfied.
 In the end it will all be filtered through my own vision of reality and of a coming restoration.